Dynamoid/dynamoid/README.md

 ### Backoff strategies

-You can use several methods what do efficiently in batch mode like `.find_all` and `.import`.
+You can use several methods that run efficiently in batch mode like `.find_all` and `.import`.

 The backoff strategy will be used when, for any reason, some items could not be processed as part of a batch mode command.
-Operations will be re-run to process this items.
+Operations will be re-run to process these items.

 Exponential backoff is the recommended way to handle throughput limits exceeding and throttling on the table.

 There are two built-in strategies - constant delay and truncated binary exponential backoff.
-By default no backoff is used but you can specify one of the build-in ones:
+By default no backoff is used but you can specify one of the built-in ones:

 ```ruby
 Dynamoid.configure do |config|